Update: Starclaw: Battle of StarSpace Nebula has been Updated and Re-Branded to Kowi Ishto: Battle of Akonoli.

 In this first video, Mr. Reggie talks about Courage in Decision Making.

-In the second video, Mr. Reggie talks about Irrefutable Integrity and being known as “The individual who does the thing that is right, versus the thing that is easy.”
+In the second video, Mr. Reggie talks about Irrefutable Integrity and being known as “You want to be known as the individual who does things that is right, versus doing things that’s easy.”

 I realize that Cenokga has lost some of its Integrity with people with it’s first released game.